Ensono/amido.github.io/docs/workloads/azure/backend/netcore/testing/functional_testing_netcore.md

     └── Steps
 ```

+## What Each Folder Does

+  - **Builders**: Contains helper classes to create the data you need for API requests.
+  - **Configuration**: Manages settings needed for the tests.
+  - **Models**: Defines the data structures used in API requests and responses.
+  - **Tests**: Contains all the test logic.

-## Builders
+### Builders

-This folder contains builder classes that are used to create POCO's (Plain Old CLR Object) for objects used in API requests.
-Ideally there should be a model for every request and response that is used within the tests.
-The aim of these classes is to make it as easy as possible for developers to generate the data required by API's.
+This folder helps create data for API requests.

+  - `HttpRequestBuilder.cs`: Helps create HTTP requests (the actual request you send to the API).
+  - `HttpRequestFactory.cs`: Coordinates creating the HTTP requests for different API methods (like GET, POST, etc.).

-All Builder classes should inherit from `IBuilder.cs`
+All builder classes should inherit from the interface `IBuilder.cs`.

-### Http

-This folder contains a builder and factory for managing HttpClients within the tests.

-- `HttpRequestBuilder.cs` manages creating the HttpRequest and also the HttpClient.
-This is only used within `HttpRequestFactory.cs`.
-- `HttpRequestFactory.cs` orchestrates the creation of the HttpRequest for each REST method.

-## Configuration
+### Configuration

-This contains classes used to manage the configuration for the tests.
+This folder handles the settings for the tests.

-- `ConfigModel.cs` is a POCO representation of the json in `appsettings.json`
+  - `ConfigModel.cs`: Represents the settings (like URLs) in the `appsettings.json` file.
-- `ConfigAccessor.cs` contains the logic required to obtain the JSON from `appsettings.json` and bind it to the `ConfigModel.cs` object.
-This allows the configuration to be used as a simple object.
-The ConfigAccessor will automatically replace any configuration setting values with the values set in the Environment Variables on the machine running the tests.

-Example: In `appsettings.json` we are using the configuration setting (key-value pair) `"BaseUrl":"http://dev.azure.amidostacks.com/api/menu/"`.
-If there is an Environment Variable set on the current machine/build agent using `BaseUrl` key, the value in `appsettings.json` will be replaced.
+  - `ConfigAccessor.cs`: Reads the settings from `appsettings.json` and makes them usable in the tests.
+If the machine running the tests has specific environment variables (like a different URL), it will replace the settings in the file.

+For example, if the appsettings.json contains the base API URL `"BaseUrl":"http://dev.azure.amidostacks.com/api/menu/"`, but the environment variable on your computer uses a different URL, the environment variable will be used instead.

-## Models
+### Models

-These are POCO representations of entities that are used in API requests (E.g. Request body, response body).
-The builder classes are used to create instances of these models.
+These represent the data used in API requests and responses.
+For example, the request body or response body.
+The Builders use these models to create the data for the tests.

-## Tests
+### Tests Folder

-This is the parent folder for all test code
+This folder contains all the test code.

-## Fixtures
+### Fixtures

-The "Fixtures" folder contains xUnit class fixtures.
-These class fixtures are used to create test context for the tests.
-The fixture is where you can put fixture setup (via constructor) and teardown (Via `Dispose()`)

-See [xUnit documentation](https://xunit.net/docs/shared-context) for information on different fixtures and how to use them.
+The Fixtures folder contains setup and cleanup code for the tests.

-`AuthFixture.cs` contains methods for getting authentication tokens required in the test cases.
+  - `AuthFixture.cs`: Contains methods to get authentication tokens that are needed for some test cases.

+Fixtures in xUnit allow setting up a shared context for tests.
+For more info on xUnit fixtures, see the [xUnit documentation](https://xunit.net/docs/shared-context).

-## Stories
+### Stories

-The Stories folder contains all the test cases (I.e. the BDDfy stories).
-Each class should represent a new test story, and within each class/story, there will be a number of test cases which test a specific feature.

-Test cases within a story are defined using xUnit `Facts`.
-BDDfy is used to describe and orchestrate the tests.
+The Stories folder contains the actual test cases, written using BDDfy.

+  - Each file in this folder represents a test story.
+  - Inside each story, there are multiple test cases that test specific API features.

+Test cases are written using xUnit's Facts.
+Each test is described using BDDfy, which helps organize the test steps in a readable way.

-The solution tags tests as smoke tests using xUnit `Traits`.
-I.e. `[Trait("Category", "SmokeTest")]`
+Some tests are marked as smoke tests using `[Trait("Category", "SmokeTest")]`.
+Smoke tests are quick checks to make sure everything works.

-## Steps
+### Steps

-This is where all the step definitions are created.
-The definitions contain the logic behind the tests and these steps are called from within the test cases found within the `TestCases` folder.
+The Steps folder contains the logic behind each test.

+  - These are the steps that are executed within each test case.
+For example, sending a request to the API, checking the response, etc.
+  - The test cases in the Stories folder call these steps.